Kode-Kun/Kode-Kun/README.md

 I love writing low-level code, such as operating systems, drivers, game engines, compilers, and embedded / IoT.

-I also love working on games, and I do some 3D modelling on occasion.
+I also like working on games, and I do some 3D modelling on the side.

+I have a passion for Linux and FOSS in general.
+I use Linux on all my machines, both for development and daily PC usage (including gaming).
+I also try to use FOSS everywhere I possibly can.
+Whether it's for programming, gaming, music making or art, I always prioritize software that respects the user.

-### 🛠️ My tools:
+### 🛠️ Tools I use daily:

 [![My Tools](https://skillicons.dev/icons?i=git,vim,emacs,bash,linux,md&perline=9)](https://skillicons.dev)